 Looking into the retrieval techniques deployed by the 14 participants, we noticed that most participants approached the opinion retrieval task as a two-stage process.
-In the first stage, documents are ranked based on topical relevance only, using, mostly, off-the-shelf retrieval systems.
+In the first stage, documents are ranked based on topical relevance only, using, mostly, off-the-shelf retrieval systems and weighting models.
+For example, the University of Maryland, Baltimore County/John Hopkins University (UMBC/JHU) and the Univ. of Arkansas at Little Rock (UALR) used a TFIDF document ranking scheme.
+The University of Amsterdam (UAmsterdam), the University of Maryland (UMaryland), Robert Gordon Univ. and Carnegie Mellon Univ. used language modelling approaches.
+Finally, the University of Illinois at Chicago (UIIllinois) and the University of Pisa (UPisa) used other probabilistic approaches.
 In the second stage, these results are re-ranked or filtered by applying one or more heuristics for detecting opinions in the documents retrieved at the first stage.
 The reported approaches by participants for the identification of opinionated content include:

 - Dictionary-based approaches: In these approaches, lists of terms and their semantic orientation values were used to rank documents based on the frequency of such words in them, sometimes combined with information about the distance between the sentiment-oriented words and occurrences of query words in the document.
-The lists used (e.g., by UMD, Indiana, UAmsterdam, UPisa or UMBC) were either manually-compiled or created automatically.
+The lists used (e.g., by UMaryland, UIndiana, UAmsterdam, UPisa or UMBC/JHU) were either manually-compiled or created automatically.
 Reports on the success of this approach varied, with some groups observing slight degradation of results compared to their base retrieval scores, and others observing some improvement. - Text classification approaches: Using training data taken from sources known to contain opinionated content (such as web sites specialising in product reviews) and sources assumed to contain little opinionated content (such as online encyclopedias or news collections), a classifier was trained and used to estimate the degree of opinionated content in retrieved documents.
-Most groups who used this approach (e.g., UIC, UCSC, and UALR) favoured Support Vector Machines for their classification, although other classifiers were also used.
-The success of this approach was limited, possibly because of the difference between training data and the actual opinionated content in blog posts.
+Most groups who used this approach (e.g., UIIlinois, UCaliforniaSC, and UALR) favoured Support Vector Machines for their classification, although other classifiers were also used.
+The success of this approach was limited, possibly because of the difference between training data and the actual opinionated content in blog posts. - Shallow linguistic approaches: some participants (e.g., UIndiana) used the frequency of pronouns or adjectives as indicators of opinionated content; again, the success of this approach was limited.